Recording Telephone Interviews

 I use the Edirol R-09 audio recorder.
 It's designed to record high quality MP3 audio files of live music.
 I use Radio Shack part number 17-855 (pictured below but no longer available) Wireless Phone Recording Controller ($25) to connect the headphone jack from either my desk phone or cell phone to the recorder.
 And I connect my telephone headset to the input jack on the wireless phone recording controller.

 The Radio Shack Wireless Phone Recording Controller is no longer available.
 Fortunately I do have a backup unopened one because I learned long ago to purchase backups of things that work well.
-I've ordered an Olympus TP-7 Telephone Recording Device and will be experimenting with it.
+I recently came across something similar to the Radio Shack discontinued part.
+They also have one with a 3.5mm plug.

 edirol r-09 high quality audio recorder